Burnsedia/burnsedia.github.io/src/content/blog/TL-DR-Static-Sites.md

 pubDate: "Mar 14 2023"
 heroImage: "/CyberPunkLogo2.jpg"
 tags: ["static-sites", "guide", "web-development"]
+faq:
+  - question: "When should I use a static site vs dynamic?"
+    answer: "Use a static site when content rarely changes and you want speed, security, and low maintenance."
+  - question: "Are static sites more secure?"
+    answer: "Yes, because there's no server-side code to exploit, which removes common attack surfaces like SQL injection."
+  - question: "How do static sites handle scalability?"
+    answer: "They scale by serving pre-built files through a CDN, so traffic spikes don't require extra servers."
+  - question: "What is a static site generator?"
+    answer: "A tool that builds static HTML, CSS, and JS from content like Markdown, ready to host on a CDN."
 ---

 A static site generator is a tool that takes content, usually written in a markup language like Markdown, and generates static HTML, CSS, and JavaScript files, hosted on a web server or CDN.